nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: What this command does:**

-`delete_inventory` allows us to delete an inventory record currently stored within NUStorage.
+`delete_inventory` allows us to delete an inventory record, and the corresponding finance record currently stored within NUStorage.

 **:information_source: Using the command:** Below are instructions on how to use the `delete_inventory` command.